mrjones2014/dotfiles/README.md

 ## Configuring Git

+> **Note** This may change in the near future.
+This is the only bit preventing me from using Nix in pure mode.

 In order to keep my email addresses and signing key IDs out of version control, I `includeIf` them from separate configs for work vs. personal development.
 Set `user.email` and `user.signingkey` in `~/.config/git/gitconfig.gitlab` and `~/.config/git/gitconfig.github` (which are not tracked in git).
 Commit signing is done via the 1Password SSH